HIT-ICES/MClientFramework/README.md

 # MClientFramework

 ## Description
-The framework is used to build adaptive microservices and has the following functions
+The framework is used to build adaptive microservices and has the following functions  .
 ### Log Function
   Using Spring Aop, the interface can provide runtime information with log when the interface is called.The information is as follows:
   * Basic Information:request and response ip and port,request method name.
   * Exception information:the exception message thrown by the method.
   * request header information:Request header parameters.
 ### Proxy Function
-  Provide a proxy method so that developers can call the interface methods in the proxy object in a unified way.you can use this to composite or split your interface
+  Provide a proxy method so that developers can call the interface methods in the proxy object in a unified way.you can use this to composite or split your interface  .
+### Service Information
+   Provide information and dependencies of the internal controller of the service  .
 ## How to Use

 ### Log Function
-1. Add annotations **@MClient** on application class
+1. Add annotations **@MClient** on application class.
    ```java
    @MClient
    @SpringBootApplication